 - Other Duties: Carry out such other activities within the scope of its primary purpose or as the Board may from time to time delegate to it.

-The Committee will meet at least three times per year, either in person or telephonically, and at such times and places as the Committee determines.
+The Committee will meet at least three times per year, either in person, telephonically or virtually, and at such times and places as the Committee determines.
 The Committee may request any director, officer or employee of the Company or the Company’s outside counsel to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.
 The Committee will report regularly on its activities to the Board.

 The compensation of Committee members shall be as determined by the Board.